People love making silly comments to artists.

 If you are violating someone’s personal definition of art–you’re going to hear this type of comment:

 Yes, those were all directed at my art.
 And guess what!
 I kept doing my thing and gained at least 25,000 Instagram followers since then.
-Now when I read a comment like that, I laugh and laugh…and laugh…and laugh… and then go make more “not art” to sell.
+Now when I read a comment like that, I laugh and laugh and then go make more “not art” to sell.

 It’s all art.
-Anyone who says otherwise isn’t properly articulating that they just don’t like what you’re doing–or they want to sound smart.
+Anyone who says otherwise isn’t properly articulating that they just don’t like what you’re doing.

 Yup.
 People will get mean.
 I actually started to get so entertained by reading some comments over the last few months that I saved them in a folder called “Trolls and Compliments” figuring I’d write some sort of blog about it in the future.
 (And look!
 I did it!)